Overcoming REAL World Challenges

 Active college students need to re-fuel every 3-5 waking hours.
 Blood glucose (or blood sugar) levels start to drop at about this point.
 When blood glucose levels drop, your energy, concentration, and mood drop as well.

 If you fuel your body regularly, you’ll enjoy:

 Better concentration in class.
-(You’ll be less likely to fall
+(You’ll be less likely to fall asleep in class.)

 More energy, less fatigue.